xiph/opus-website/contact.md

 If you find a bug, please report it in [trac][trac].

+For anything non-confidential (e.g. general questions about Opus), please use one of the mailing lists above.
 For __confidential__ enquiries, you can contact one of the following developers directly:

 -  [Jean-Marc Valin][j_m_valin] (Mozilla/Xiph.Org)
 -  [Koen Vos][k_vos] (vocTone)
 -  [Timothy B. Terriberry][t_terriberry] (Mozilla/Xiph.Org)

-For anything non-confidential, please use one of the mailing lists above.

 [ml_xiph]: http://lists.xiph.org/mailman/listinfo/opus
 [ml_xiph_mail]: opus@xiph.org